bitsofinfo/io-event-reactor/README.md

 # nodejs-io-event-reactor

-Module for conditionally reacting to watches and monitors on filesystem events by executing customizable plugins
+Reacts to filesystem events by invoking plugins that match configurable conditions